asuh/frontend-setup/readme.md

     $ brew cask install sublime-text

-This installs I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.
+I prefer using the [beta version of Sublime Text 3](https://sublimetext.com/3) which is usually just as stable as version 2.

 To install beta manually, [download](http://www.sublimetext.com/3) it, open the **.dmg** file, drag-and-drop in the **Applications** folder, you know the drill now.
 Launch the application.